XinnuoXu/DRank/README.md

 ## Quickstart <br />

 ### Environment set up
 Since references are based on different environment, we use [Miniconda](https://conda.io/miniconda.html) to set up environment for each regerence.
 Please run the following codes to set up miniconda.
+After the installation, you can run `conda --help` to test.

 ```
 wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh